Rcrossmeister/Small-SampleNER-Chinese/README.md

 _Note : This repo is built for code support of our paper, the more available methods is developing in process._

-*Note : An data interface for CCKS is still empty, will be available soon*

-*Note : The detail version of dataset description and README will be updated soon*

 *Note: The README Still need a further revise and implements.*

 *Note: Because of the accuracy of the CCKS, data preprocess technique is required as well.*